Data Agent

 Prerequisites

-- Installation and Startup: Complete the installation of the HENGSHI service by following the Installation and Startup Guide.
+- Installation and Startup: Complete the installation of the HENGSHI service according to the Installation and Startup Guide.

-- AI Deployment: Complete the installation and deployment of related services by following the AI Deployment Documentation.
+- AI Deployment: Complete the installation and deployment of related services according to the AI Deployment Documentation.

 Configure Large Model